jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 }
 ```

-The output is something we've already seen in the previous iterations of the scatterplot however i've removed the years from 2003 - 2011 to keep it concise.
+The output is something we've already seen in the previous iterations of the scatterplot, however, I removed years 2003-2011 to keep it concise.

 ```
 {2002: "0.4", 2012: "0.7", Location: "Korea", Region: "Asia"}